Josue-T/synapse_python_build/README.md

 - Lauch the build script by this command : `bash build_pyenv.sh`

-- If nothing fail you should find a file named `matrix-synapse-bin-x.x.x-ARCH.tar.gz` in the same dir then your script.
+- If nothing fail you should find a file named `matrix-synapse_x.x.x-bin1_ARCH.tar.gz` in the same dir then your script.

 ### Troubleshotting